All Episodes

 Yeah, I was about a block away.

-Uh in fact, I was from the highway.
+In fact, I was from the highway.

 I could see it from the highway.

-Your reaction, Leo Toreau.
+Your reaction, Leo Torell.

-I thought the Democrats were against assault weapons, and yet, where's the democratic outcry and demand for law and order?
+And yet, where's the Democratic outcry and demand for law and order?

 And I'm telling you, Sean, you've given us a form to tell the American public.